Kinovea/kinovea-docs/source/observation/time_calibration.rst

 For example a USB camera might claim that it is capturing video at 25 fps but the video stream is actually transfered at 15 fps.

 In this case the video will play back at the wrong speed and the time calibration will be wrong.
-If you know the real playback frame rate at which the video is supposed to be played back, you may enter it in Video > Configure video timing.
+If you know the real playback frame rate at which the video is supposed to be played back, you may enter it in :menuselection:`Video --> Configure video timing`.

 .. image:: /images/observation/brokenframerate.png